Italian electronic identity card: History

 In 1931, during the Fascist regime, the Kingdom of Italy adopted the identity card for reasons of public security, based on the article 3 of the Law 773/1931.
 From then on, the identity card has been in service without interruption according to this old law, to which many other laws have been added over time.

-The classic paper-based identity card was issued for nearly 87 years until 2018 in Italy, and can still be issued abroad or in case of emergency.
+The classic paper-based identity card was issued until 2018 in Italy and until 2026 abroad or in case of emergency.
+On 3 August 2026, after nearly 95 years, the issuance of paper identity cards has been discontinued.

 The project of an electronic identity card began in 1997, but the first phase started only in 2001 with a very first experimental model in 83 municipalities in order to identify any technical problem related to software, hardware, manufacture and use of the card.
 In 2004 a second experimental model was introduced, that was the CIE 2.0, working as a pilot version for future use on a national scale.
 In 2006 the service was extended to 153 municipalities, but at the end of 2009 just a total of 1.8 million cards was issued.
 The production turned out to be complex and inefficient due to the materials and mainly to the transfer printing machines which any municipality had to install to make the card.
 Therefore, on 23 December 2015 the government decided to use a single centralized manufacturing site, which is the IPZS in Rome (where Italian passports are made), and set the specifications of the next model.